mdmoniger/Climate-Change-Analytics/README.md

 ![Tempmeans](src/Tempmeans.png)

-### Temperature by decade is not normally distributed, but the t-test can still be valid with such large sample sizes.
+### Temperature by decade is not normally distributed, but the t-test can still provide valid results with such large sample sizes.
 Below, p-values are calculated with the nonparametric Mann-Whitney U test to confirm the t-test results.

 ![Mann-Whitney U](src/Mannwhitneyresults.png)